Shorosky/node-mbus-parser/README.md

 ### setPrimaryId(oldAddress, newAddress, callback)
 This method allows you to set a new primary ID for a device.
 You can use any primary (Number, 0..250) or secondary (string, 16 characters long) address as *oldAddress*.
 The *newAddress* must be a primary address as Number 0..250.
 The callback will be called with an empty *error* parameter on success or an Error object on failure.
 When you try to read data while communication is in progress your callback is called with an error.

+### decodeFrame(frame, callback)
+This method returns raw frame decripted as object.
+You don't need stablish comunication, only send string with raw frame.
+Callbak returns error if decription was wrong.

 ## MBust-Master Devices reported as working
 * Aliexpress USB MBus Master (https://m.de.aliexpress.com/item/32755430755.html?trace=wwwdetail2mobilesitedetail&productId=32755430755&productSubject=MBUS-to-USB-master-module-MBUS-device-debugging-dedicated-no-power-supply)